awsdocs/amazon-s3-developer-guide/doc_source/object-tagging.md

 In bucket lifecycle configuration, you can specify a filter to select a subset of objects to which the rule applies\.
 You can specify a filter based on the key name prefixes, object tags, or both\.

-Suppose you store photos \(raw and the finished format\) in your Amazon S3 bucket\.
-You might tag these objects as shown following:
+Suppose that you store photos \(raw and the finished format\) in your Amazon S3 bucket\.
+You might tag these objects as shown following\.

 ```
 phototype=raw